alvinng4/grav_sim/6_steps_to_n_body_simulation/step5.md

 In this step, we have implemented the RKF4(5) method with adaptive time-stepping.
 It is very efficient and allow us to save computational time, especially for chaotic systems or systems with close encounters.
-In the next step, we will first see how to add new particles to our system using orbital elements.
-Then, I will show you how to make animations for the N-body simulations.

 ## Full script
 The full script is available at `6_steps_to_n_body_simulation/python/step5.py`,